bcgov/ols-geocoder/faults.md

 ## Match Faults
 Name | Meaning | Penalty
 -------: | --------------- | -----:
+<a name="ADDRESS.missing">Address Missing</a> | No address was found in an occupant-address request.
+Just an occupant name.|12
 <a name="CIVIC_NUMBER.missing">Civic Number Missing</a> | A given address didn't contain a civic number but one was found.|10
 <a name="CIVIC_NUMBER.notInAnyBlock">Civic Number Not In Any Block</a> | A given civic number is not in any known address range for a given street in a given locality.
 The street within the given locality is returned with a match precision of STREET.|10
 <a name="CIVIC_NUMBER_SUFFIX.notMatched">Civic Number Suffix Not Matched</a> | A given civic number suffix for a given civic number and street was not found in a given locality.|1